 Why Use a Solo 401(k)?

-Also known as an individual 401(k) or a solo-k, this plan delivers a cost-effective, easy way to invest and save for retirement.
-The contribution limits are much higher than IRA contributions.
+Also known as an individual 401(k), a QRP, or a solo-k, this plan delivers a cost-effective, easy way to invest and save for retirement.
+The solo 401(k) contribution limits are much higher than IRA contributions.

-And you’re able to contribute to your plan as both an employer and an employee.
+And you’re able to contribute to this plan as both an employer and an employee.

-For 2021, the total employee and employer annual contribution limit is $58,000, or $64,500 if you’re age 50 and over.
-That’s quite a bit of cash you can sock away every year for retirement.
-It’s also quite a bit of capital to reinvest.
+For 2022, the total employee and employer annual contribution limit is $61,000, or $67,500 if you’re age 50 and over.
+That’s quite a bit of cash you can sock away every year for retirement and potentially get large tax deductions for the contributions you make.
+This means you achieve quite a bit of capital to reinvest.
 And, if you choose to self-direct, your solo (k) becomes even more powerful.

 A self-directed solo(k) gives you control over the investing decisions in your plan.